ychding11/ychding11.github.io/_posts/2015-03-28-Languages-Resources.md

 copy operation.
 For const auto_ptr, it can only be used to do dereference.
 Copy from it will cause error.
 [using auto_ptr effectively](http://www.gotw.ca/publications/using_auto_ptr_effectively.htm)
-gives several examples for reference.
+gives several good examples for reference.

 ## private inheritance
 private inheritance is something like composition(has-a).